Pull up a chair & let me tell you a story ...

 It was only by getting comfy with the mess, coupled with a deep-seated knowing I was loved, no matter what, by a Creator who knew exactly what He was doing when he crafted me, that I was finally able to say goodbye to years of anger, frustration and borderline depression.

-Because when you embrace who God made you to be, Youier, it changes everything.
+Because when you embrace the fullness of Youier, it changes everything!

 Your relationships with the people you love, your day to day happiness and joy, what you do for work and in work.
 Everything!